Simfreed/AFINES/README.md

   file

 * Once your simulation has completed, the following files will have been generated:
-    * output/txt_stack/rods.txt //the positions of every rod (actin) at every time step
+    * output/txt_stack/actins.txt //the trajectories of every actin bead
-    * output/txt_stack/links.txt //the positions of every link (these connect actin rods to make actin filaments) at every time step)
+    * output/txt_stack/links.txt //the trajectories of every link
-    * output/txt_stack/a_motors.txt //the positions of all active motors (e.g., myosin) at every time step
+    * output/txt_stack/amotors.txt //the trajectories of all active motors (e.g., myosin) at every time step
-    * output/txt_stack/p_motors.txt //the positions of all passive motors (e.g., pmotors) at every time step
+    * output/txt_stack/pmotors.txt //the trajectories of all passive motors (e.g., crosslinkers) at every time step
+    * output/data/thermo.txt //the energies of actin filaments
     * output/data/output.txt //some metadata about the simulation

-    "position" in each case is a 4 tuple: (xcm, ycm, dx, dy) i.e., the center of mass position as well as the length in both dimensions of the particle.
-    Thus, the angle of the rod phi = ArcTan[dy/dx] it's length l = Sqrt[dy^2 + dx^2]
-          the position of the pointed end = (xcm + l/2 Cos[phi], ycm + l/2 Sin[phi])
-          the position fo the barbed  end = (xcm - l/2 Cos[phi], ycm - l/2 Sin[phi])
+    All files are tab delimited
+    txt_stack/actins.txt has the format
+    x y r idx
+        (x, y)  = bead position,
+        r  = bead radius
+        idx = index of filament that the bead is on

+    txt_stack/links.txt has the format
+    x y dx dy idx
+        (x, y) = end position of link closer to the barbed end of filament (x + dx, y + dy) = end position of link farther from barbed end idx = index of filament the link is on

+    txt_stack/amotors.txt and txt_stack/pmotors.txt have the format
+    x y dx dy fidx0 fidx1 lidx0 lidx1
+        (x, y) = position of head 0 of motor
+        (x + dx, y + dy) = position of head 1 of motor
+        fidx0 = index of filament that head 0 is attached to (-1 if not attached) fidx1 = index of filament that head 1 is attached to (-1 if not attached) lidx0 = index of link that head 0 is attached to (-1 if fidx0 = -1)
+        lidx1 = index of link that head 1 is attached to (-1 if fidx1 = -1)

+    data/thermo.txt has the format
+    KE PE TE idx
+        KE = total v^2 of filament
+        PE = total potential energy of filament
+        TE = KE + PE
+        idx = filament index

-    The time associated with the positions is on it's own line before each list of positions within the file. thus the structure of these files is:
+    The time associated with the positions/energies is on it's own line before each list of positions within the file.
+Thus the structure of actins.txt is:

     t = t1
-    x1, y1, dx1, dy1
+    x1, y1, r1, idx1
     .
     .
     .
-    xn, yn, dxn, dyn
+    xn, yn, rn, idxn
     t=t2
-    x1, y1, dx1, dy1,
+    x1, y1, r1, idx1,
     .
     .
     .